DS 7 Crossback E-TENSE boot space & seating

 - 2Range, MPG, CO2 & chargingA decent electric range and swift charging time offset the fact that the DS 7 Crossback E-TENSE probably won't be massively efficient in petrol mode

-- 6Practicality & boot space - currently readingThere's no loss of boot space compared to the petrol or diesel Crossback, so the DS 7 E-TENSE is still a good choice for hauling passengers and luggage
+- 6Boot space, seating & practicality - currently readingThere's no loss of boot space compared to the petrol or diesel Crossback, so the DS 7 E-TENSE is still a good choice for hauling passengers and luggage